CiaranFlanagan/ThreeTrios/docs/README.md

      - Ensures smooth gameplay with interactive hands and grid.
      - Uses a "glass pane" to block actions when it's not the player's turn, with appropriate notifications.

+# Adapting to provider's code
+### Features we were able to get working

+- The GUI is displayed when the code is run
+  - player 1 is rendered with our view
+  - player 2 is rendered with our provider's view
+- We can play moves(up three total between players)
+  - player 1 can play a card anywhere after selecting a card
+  - player 2 can play a card anywhere after selecting a card from the opposite players deck and then selecting a card from their own deck
+  - player 1 can then play a card anywhere after selecting one a card from their own deck
+  - when player 2 tries to play, an error is propagated: "can't place card on card cell twice".
+    This error does not propagate as a result of playing a card on a single cell twice.
+- Errors are propagated(up to move three)
+  - errors include ...
+    - "cannot place card on cell twice"
+    - "card must be selected"
+    - "not your turn"

+### Features we were not able to get working
+- functionality past move 3
+  - We are unsure as to why this bug exists.
+From our bug fixing efforts, we have concluded that the provider's code did one or more of the following that prevented it from being fully adaptable
+    - made assumptions about the size of the panel in methods such as gridSize()
+    - used different threads
+    - made assumptions about the number of rows of columns in a grid
+### Why we removed our testing from homework 5 to 7

+- in order to remain under the file limit, we excluded our test files from our submission.
+We see this as an acceptable solution as no new testing was added, and our previous testing had already evaluated by an instructor.